Charl van den Berg

 Charl van den Berg (1981–2015) was a South African model and activist.
 He was Mr Gay South Africa 2009 and Mr Gay World 2010.

+Biography

+Mr. Gay South Africa 2009

 In 2009, Van den Berg entered and won the nomination for Mr. Gay South Africa.
 This enabled Charl to marry his charity work with Health4Men (an American funded initiative focussed on the education of HIV/Aids) and the Animal Anti Cruelty League, during and after his bid for the title.
 At a gala event held at the Pretoria State Theatre Opera House in November 2009, Van den Berg won the Mr. Gay South Africa title, which enabled him to represent South Africa at the International Mr Gay World pageant in Oslo, Norway.

+Mr. Gay World 2010

 In February 2010, Van den Berg beat out 22 International contestants to become the first African and South African to win a Mr. World title in history.
 Charl van den Berg was now the official titleholder of Mr. Gay World 2010 and became an International spokesperson for LGBT community.